 - Antibody tests check for HIV antibodies in blood or oral fluid.
 HIV antibodies are disease-fighting proteins that the body produces in response to HIV infection.
 Most rapid tests and home use tests are antibody tests.

-- Antigen/antibody tests can detect both HIV antibodies and HIV antigens (a part of the virus) in blood.
+- Antigen/antibody tests can detect both HIV antibodies and HIV antigens (a part of the virus) in the blood.

 - NATs look for HIV in the blood.

 A person’s initial HIV test will usually be either an antibody test or an antigen/antibody test.
 NATs are very expensive and not routinely used for HIV screening unless the person had a high-risk exposure or a possible exposure with early symptoms of HIV infection.

 When an HIV test is positive, a follow-up test will be conducted.
 Sometimes people will need to visit a health care provider to take a follow-up test.
 Other times, the follow-up test may be performed in a lab using the same blood sample that was provided for the first test.
 A positive follow-up test confirms that a person has HIV.

 Talk to your health care provider about your HIV risk factors and the best type of HIV test for you.

 Confidential testing means that your HIV test results will include your name and other identifying information, and the results will be included in your medical record.
 HIV-positive test results will be reported to local or state health departments to be counted in statistical reports.
 Health departments remove all personal information (including names and addresses) from HIV test results before sharing the information with CDC.
 CDC uses this information for reporting purposes and does not share this information with any other organizations, including insurance companies.